Bare Feet Program

-And thanks to our supporters, we are usually able to provide our partners with a couple of dozen extra pairs to have on hand throughout the school year for those days which eventually come when a child walks into to school wearing flipflops and feet and toes literally chilled to the bone
+And thanks to our supporters, we are usually able to provide our partners with a couple of dozen extra pairs to have on hand throughout the school year for those days which eventually come when a child walks into to school wearing flipflops with their feet literally chilled to the bone.

 Jimmy has now spent the last two West Virginia winters living in his truck, even though he owns what is technically a “house” in the tiny community of Shaft Holler.
 But if our partner Big Creek People in Action (BCPIA) co-executive director Marsha Timpson who serves...

 At the start of every new year, millions of Americans make resolutions such as to eat healthier and exercise more, but as the days and weeks of January pass by their resolve to keep those resolutions falls by the wayside as old habits return.
 Such is not the case at...

 It’s cold out there.
 Many of us turn the heat up and remain cozy at home when it gets cold.
 But for too many Appalachian families that’s not the case.
 Our emergency utility assistance program has helped hundreds of families stay warm.
 It has...